Nika Egadze

 Nika Egadze (ნიკა ეგაძე; born 2 April 2002) is a Georgian figure skater.
-He is the 2025 Grand Prix de France bronze medalist and three-time ISU Challenger Series gold medalist.
+He is the 2026 European champion, the 2025 Grand Prix de France bronze medalist and an eight-time ISU Challenger Series medalist.
 On the junior level, he is the 2017 European Youth Olympic bronze medalist and competed in the final segment at the 2020 World Junior Championships.

 Personal life

 Egadze was born on April 2, 2002 in Tbilisi, Georgia.
-His father is a jeweler and his mother is a mathematician.
+His father makes jewelry, while his mother is a mathematician.
 In addition, he has a younger brother.

+His godfather is a fellow Georgian pair skater Luka Berulava.

 Career

 Early years

-Egadze began learning how to skate in 2011 at the age of four; his first figure skating coach was Marina Jaiani.
+Egadze began learning how to skate in 2011 at the age of nine; his first figure skating coach was Marina Jaiani.

 2016–17 season

-Egadze, coached by Lea Chopikashvili in Batumi, made his junior international debut on the 2016–17 ISU Junior Grand Prix circuit, finishing fourteenth at 2016 JGP France.
+Egadze, coached by Lea Chopikashvili in Batumi, made his junior grand prix debut on the 2016–17 ISU Junior Grand Prix circuit, finishing fourteenth at 2016 JGP France.
 He subsequently won the bronze medal on the junior level at the 2016 Ice Star and silver on the junior level at the 2016 Santa Claus Cup.

 Following the season, Egadze moved to Moscow, Russia to train under Eteri Tutberidze and Sergei Dudakov.